Winter Weather Advisory issued for Coastal Cumberland, Coastal Waldo, Coastal York by NWS - NewsBreak

 weather.gov

+Winter Storm Watch issued for Androscoggin, Coastal Waldo, Interior Waldo, Kennebec, Knox by NWS

+Effective: 2023-01-20 00:00:00 EST Expires: 2023-01-20 19:00:00 EST Urgency: Future Severity: Moderate Certainty: Possible Instruction: Monitor the latest forecasts for updates on this situation.
+Target Area: Androscoggin; Coastal Waldo; Interior Waldo; Kennebec; Knox; Lincoln; Sagadahoc WIDESPREAD MODERATE TO HEAVY SNOWFALL THURSDAY EVENING THROUGH FRIDAY .After about a month with little snow to speak of, a significant snowfall is expected for much of the forecast area.
+Some mixing may occur at onset and across southern New Hampshire, but overall a mostly snow event is anticipated.
+The bulk of the moderate to heavy snow will fall Thursday night and early Friday.
+Some of the southern portions of the snowfall may be wet and sticky, leading to an elevated risk of power outages as snowfall approaches 4 inches.
+Additional light and fluffy accumulations are likely Friday during the day.
+WINTER STORM WATCH IN EFFECT FROM LATE THURSDAY NIGHT THROUGH FRIDAY EVENING * WHAT...Heavy snow possible.
+Total snow accumulations greater than 6 inches possible. * WHERE...Portions of south central and southwest Maine. * WHEN...From late Thursday night through Friday evening. * IMPACTS...Even light snowfall amounts can accumulate on roads and cause dangerous driving conditions due to snow covered roads.
+The hazardous conditions could impact the Friday morning and evening commutes.

-Winter Storm Warning issued for Central Penobscot, Central Washington, Coastal Hancock by NWS
+Winter Storm Watch issued for Central Interior Cumberland, Coastal Cumberland, Coastal York by NWS

-Effective: 2023-01-16 21:05:00 EST Expires: 2023-01-17 05:00:00 EST Urgency: Expected Severity: Moderate Certainty: Likely Instruction: A Winter Storm Warning means significant amounts of snow, sleet, and ice will make travel extremely dangerous.
-The latest road conditions for Maine can be obtained by going to newengland511.org.
-Target Area: Central Penobscot; Central Washington; Coastal Hancock; Coastal Washington; Interior Hancock; Northeast Aroostook; Northern Penobscot; Northern Washington; Southeast Aroostook; Southern Penobscot WINTER STORM WARNING REMAINS IN EFFECT UNTIL 5 AM EST TUESDAY * WHAT...Heavy mixed precipitation.
-Additional snow and sleet accumulations of up to 2 inches and ice accumulations less than one tenth of an inch.
-Winds gusting as high as 30 mph late this evening. * WHERE...Portions of Central Highlands, Coastal DownEast, Far Eastern, Far Northern, Interior DownEast, and Penobscot Valley Maine * WHEN...Until 5 AM EST Tuesday. * IMPACTS...Roads, and especially bridges and overpasses, will be slick and hazardous.
+Effective: 2023-01-19 19:00:00 EST Expires: 2023-01-20 19:00:00 EST Urgency: Future Severity: Moderate Certainty: Possible Instruction: Monitor the latest forecasts for updates on this situation.
+Target Area: Central Interior Cumberland; Coastal Cumberland; Coastal York; Interior York WIDESPREAD MODERATE TO HEAVY SNOWFALL THURSDAY EVENING THROUGH FRIDAY .After about a month with little snow to speak of, a significant snowfall is expected for much of the forecast area.
+Some mixing may occur at onset and across southern New Hampshire, but overall a mostly snow event is anticipated.
+The bulk of the moderate to heavy snow will fall Thursday night and early Friday.
+Some of the southern portions of the snowfall may be wet and sticky, leading to an elevated risk of power outages as snowfall approaches 4 inches.
+Additional light and fluffy accumulations are likely Friday during the day.
+WINTER STORM WATCH IN EFFECT FROM THURSDAY EVENING THROUGH FRIDAY EVENING * WHAT...Heavy snow possible.
+Total snow accumulations greater than 6 inches and ice accumulations around a light glaze possible. * WHERE...Portions of southwest Maine.
+Portions of central, northern, and southern New Hampshire. * WHEN...From Thursday evening through Friday evening. * IMPACTS...The weight of snow on tree limbs may down power lines and could cause sporadic power outages.
+Periods of moderate and heavy snow will combine with low visibility to create dangerous driving conditions.
+The hazardous conditions could impact the Friday morning and evening commutes.

+Winter Storm Watch issued for Belknap, Cheshire, Coastal Rockingham, Eastern Hillsborough by NWS

 Comments / 0